-THE SOUTHERN COURIER VOL. IV.
-NO. 44 WEEKEND EDITION: NOVEMBER 2-3, 1968 Humphrey Is Only Choice for Blacks BY JOHN SINGLETON MOBILE, Ala.--Unbelievable as it may seem, the Hubert H. Humphrey band-wagon appears to be picking up momentum in the ultra-conservative city of Mobile.
+'Humphrey Is Only Choice for Blacks' GO STALLADEGA.
+A BY JOHN SINGLETON MOBILE, Ala, -- Unbelievable as it may seem, the Hubert H. Humphrey band-wagon appears to be picking up momentum in the ultra-conservative city of Mobile.
 There have been rallies and testimonial dinners almost daily in the black and middle-class white communities.
-Last week, two campaign railies were held on Mobile college campuses.
+Last week, two campaign rallies were held on Mobile college campuses.
 More than 500 students gathered at the University of South Alabama Oct.
 22, and about 400 rallied at Mobile State Junior College Oct.
 24. The students at Mobile State began their rally outside in the rain.
-Willie James Hunter, abasketball player from Montgomery, gave an evaluation of all the candidates and their platforms.
+Willie James Hunter, a basketball player from Montgomery, gave an evaluation of all the candidates and their platforms.
 Since it is impossible to vote for Eldridge Cleaver in Alabama, he said, "black people have no other choice but to support the Humphrey-(Edmund S.) Muskie team, only because it is the lesser of three evils."
 Another speaker at Mobile State was Sam Jackson, director of a private antipoverty program in Mobile.
-Jackson-looked upon as a militant by the larger part of the black community--wasn't sure he'd be allowed to speak.
+Jackson-looked upon as a militant by the larger ard M. Nixon split the white vote. hall. part of the black community--wasn't sure he'd be allowed to speak.
 He is still trying to get permission to speak to the student body on "The Need for Student Involvement in Community Affairs."
-But he was permitted to speak at the rally without incident, although his talk was not really centered on political issues.
-"As far as I'm concerned," he said, "black folks cannot afford to be Democrats or Republicans.
+But he was permitted to speak at the rally without incident, although his talk was not really centered on political is- "As far as I'm concerned," he said, "black folks cannot afford to be Democrats or Republicans.
 If you put all of the candidates in a barrel and take them out, you still got a white man looking down your throat," Jackson attacked third-party candidate George C. Wallace's views on "law and order."
-"We all know what Wallace means by law and order, because A labama had the highest crime rate in the nation," he said.
-"Suppose a black man steals because he's hungry?
-Justice must come pefore law and order."